tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 One approach that may be relative safe and simple is once ECHO is in use:

-- When constructing the ClientHelloInner, use padding bytes so that the length of the plaintext erncoding of ClienHelloInner is greater than ECHOConfig.minimum_inner_length and is a multiple of 16
+- When constructing the ClientHelloInner, use padding bytes so that the length of the plaintext encoding of ClienHelloInner is greater than ECHOConfig.minimum_inner_length and is a multiple of 16
 - Both clients and servers pad all handshake messages so that plaintexts are a multiple of 16 octets long.